ivogeorg/jitt/design-spike-4.md

       5. Graduate-level.
    2. This is a first step toward figuring out how to maintain domain knowledge in a hierarchy of academic difficulty.
    3. In general, these levels should be configurable by the instructor, though concensus and normativity are desired.
-3. Quesitons can be searched by users based on:
+4. Quesitons can be searched by users based on:
    1. Author.
+   2. Subject.
-   2. Topic.
+   3. Topic.
-   3. Question level.
+   4. Question level.
-   4. Date.
+   5. Date.
-   5. Course name.
+   6. Course name.
-4. Querstion banks are closely related to other forms of knowledge organization.
+5. Question banks are closely related to other forms of knowledge organization.
    1. Concept graphs.
    2. Concept inventories.
    3. Curricula recommendations (e.g. [ce2016](http://www.acm.org/binaries/content/assets/education/ce2016-final-report.pdf)).
    4. Conceptual change models.

 ### 1.2.
-Metadata: Questions between banks and courses
+Metadata
 [[toc](#table-of-contents)]

+General notes:
-Metadata is "tags", "labels", "GUIDs", ...
+1. Metadata is "tags", "labels", "GUIDs", ...

-Question bank has (possibly loosely overlapping) metadata categories:
+2. Metadata serves as filters and automatically clusters questions:
+   1. Some or all metadata will be clickable for filtering and unclickable for removing the filter.
+4. Questions banks are just extra metadata:
+   1. As in Google Photos, there is no copying, just assiation through metadata and filtering on the fly.
+   2. Also, any question that is edited propagates these edits to all question banks that contain it.
+There is only one version of the question.

+Metadata categories, possibly loosely overlapping:
 1. Knowledge graph (e.g. hierarchy of concepts, clustering of question versions, question sets that are asked together)
    1. Folks: Concepts, Conceptual association, ...
 2. Course usage (e.g. course level, course-semester-assignment, class-n-answers)